-The question “is dropshipping legal?” generally comes from people who are skeptical, or don’t quite understand how dropshipping works.
+The question “Is dropshipping legal?” generally comes from people who are skeptical, or don’t quite understand how dropshipping works.

 You might be wondering, how is it possible to make money selling products online without actually possessing any inventory?
 A fair question.
 So for anyone new to dropshipping, let’s go over exactly how this business model works.

 Dropshipping is a retail fulfillment method where the online retailer (you) is not responsible for storing, packing, or shipping any inventory.
-Instead, all this is all handled by your dropshipping supplier.
+Instead, this is all handled by your dropshipping supplier.

 The profit you make is the difference between the item’s wholesale price offered by your supplier and the retail price you are able to sell the product for online.
 Set your price margins right, and that’s money in your pocket with every online sale!

-- You create an ecommerce store and add the products you want to sell.
+- You create an eCommerce store and add the products you want to sell.